 Stevan Novoselac is the national leader of the Gowlings Tax Dispute Resolution team, an integral part of the firm's Tax Practice Group.
-He is listed as a Tax Controversy Leader in Canada for 2013 and 2014 by the International Tax Review and is the Taxand representative for tax litigation in Canada.
+He is listed as a Tax Controversy Leader in Canada for 2013 and 2014 by the International Tax Review.

 Stevan helps taxpayers across Canada resolve all kinds of tax disputes, including voluntary disclosures, requirements for information, audits, objections, appeals, collections issues, taxpayer relief applications, rectification orders and remission orders.